Vestibular Rehabilitation

 In those cases that involve an insult to the peripheral apparatus or nerve we take a very different but also very safe and effective approach to examination and treatment.
 A large number of these clients do find spontaneous recovery following an insult to the peripheral vestibular apparatus with effective central compensation.
 There are, however, a large number that require specific additional training to assist this process.
 Treatment is then tailored to the specific deficits identified on examination and is primarily exercise based with a focus on developing central compensation and optimizing the effects of neuroplasticity.
 This can often include dysfunctions of sensory organization, vestibulo-ocular reflex gain, static and dynamic postural stability, and motion sensitivity, among others.

-Our first priority in the examination is the screening of vascular and neurological structures as well many as conditions potentially requiring immediate medical attention.
+Our first priority in the examination is the screening of vascular and neurological structures as well as conditions potentially requiring immediate medical attention.
 Our comprehensive assessment includes procedures designed to evaluate vestibulo-ocular (ear/eye) function, dynamic visual acuity (movement of the body or head and visual response), cervical spine biomechanics and kinesthetic function, sensory organization, static and dynamic postural stability, motion sensitivity, and various forms of nystagmus associated with specific conditions.

 At Leading Edge, we use state-of-the-art infrared camera technology and visual suppression in blackout goggles to allow visualization of many specific forms of nystagmus that are not evident in room light testing.
 This technology is only utilized by a select few providers.